Highlights of the Program

 • Addressing load growth, DER expansion, regulation shifts, and extreme weather stressing utilities

-• Equipping planners and operators with advanced grid tools for safe, reliable, affordable service
+• Equipping planners and operators with advanced grid tools for safe, reliable, and affordable service

 • Applying AI across design, planning, maintenance, and real time operations using broader datasets